DoTheEvo/selfhosted-apps-docker/borg_backup/readme.md

 `mkdir ~/borg`</br>
 `borg init --encryption=none ~/borg/docker_backup`

+Note the lack of sudo for initialization, this allows regular user to browse it.
-Note the sudo.
-Borg commands should be run as root, so it can access everything.
+But the script should be run as root to have full access.

 #### The backup script